BhumikaE/Novel-Facts/README.md

 Try connecting with our Whatsapp bot -
 1. Please send a WhatsApp message to **+1 415 523 8886**
 2. Text ```join when-mental``` to the bot
-3. Ask queries related to COVID-19
+3. Fact-check news related to COVID-19

 ## The architecture